Sand77x/lbyarch-mp/README.md

 ## Running

 For Visual Studio users, run or debug the program using your selected compiler.
-Note: you will need `nasm.exe` in your PATH for this to work.
+Note: you will need `nasm.exe` and `gcc` in your PATH or compiler settings for this to work.
 This will build the program and wait for input.

-For building in a terminal with make, run `make` then `./main.exe` to achieve the same effect.
+To generate samples, compile and run `make_samples.c` using any method and pass the amount of samples as a CLI argument.
+This creates a `sample_input.txt` that you can pipe into `main.exe`.

 ### Input format
 Input format is as follows: